 A read aloud moment at home with the kids:

 Me and all my kids.
 We all pull out our cozy blankets and get in the favorite spot on the couch or in some imaginary place in our thoughts.
 I have my hot drink in hand and a book in the other.
 Shhhh....
 It's time to listen.
 Two Spanish words are on the board.
 They start to write and draw in their personal word collection notebook.

 The story pours out on their listening ears.
 I stop reading and we talk about what just happened.
 We all learned new vocabulary, sentence structures and even grammar without a formal lesson.

 The Havana family reads aloud in Spanish.
 Do you?

 Not sure how to get your kids to speak Spanish?
 You've tried, but nothing has worked, yet.
 This starter guide shows you exactly how to add Spanish into your daily life at home.
 It's a game changer, and right now it's absolutely free!

 First of all, any ordinary book written in Spanish can be used for reading activities.
 You have freedom to choose the genre, subject, and reading level, so go with your favorites.
 The main activity is reading aloud.

 What is reading aloud?

 Many have fond childhood memories of sitting on the rug and listening to teacher read a book.
-After lunchtime, we would gather to hear our favorite stories.
+After lunchtime, us school kids gathered to hear our favorite stories.
 We loved to see the pictures.
 It was the highlight of the day, besides recess.
-But what we didn’t realize, was that we were learning some serious language skills.
+But what we didn't realize was that we were learning a language.